datastackacademy/deb-intro/README.md

 **NOTES:**

 1. It's possible that some of the content blocks are collapsed.
-To make sure that you see all the steps, expand the block by cliking the small arrow next to it.
+To make sure that you see all the steps, expand the block by clicking the small arrow next to it.

    ![collapse_expand](imgs/colab-expand-collapse.png)